HomerReid/scuff-em/doc/docs/reference/Geometries.md

-More formally, the key aspect of the bihemisphere geometry that prevents it from being describable as a collection of compact objects is the presence of *multi-material junctions* -- that is, regions of the geometry at which three or more homogeneous material regions meet.
+More formally, the key aspect of the bihemisphere geometry that prevents it from being describable as a collection of compact objects is the presence of *multi-material junctions*---that is, regions of the geometry at which three or more homogeneous material regions meet.
 The equator of the bihemisphere is a multi-material junction.

 (A note on terminology: In [[scuff-em]] parlance, a multi-material junction (MMJ) is a point or line at which *three or more* homogeneous regions meet.
-Of course any meshed surface in a geometry -- including the closed surfaces used to describe simple compact-object geometries above -- lies at the junction of at least *two* regions, and is thus technically a "multi-material" junction, but is not considered an MMJ for the purposes of the present discussion.)
+Of course any meshed surface in a geometry---including the closed surfaces used to describe simple compact-object geometries above---lies at the junction of at least *two* regions, and is thus technically a "multi-material" junction, but is not considered an MMJ for the purposes of the present discussion.)